Ch1ckenMax/hku_enroll_auto_click/README.md

 # What is this
-Just a simple script to help me click the "proceed to step 2 of 3" button on time for registering courses in HKU. <br>
+Just a simple script to help me click the buttons on time for registering courses and tutorials in HKU. <br>
 # How to use
 Make sure your computer's time syncs with HK observatory's official time (VERY IMPORTANT). <br>
-Open the proceed to step 2 of 3 page, and then paste the content in main.js into your browser console.
+For registering courses, get to the proceed to step 2 of 3 page, and then paste the content in course.js into your browser console.
+For registering tutorials, get to the register page, and then paste the content in tutorial.js into your browser console.